Biden and Bolsonaro to have awkward first meeting at Americas summit | Politics

 Biden and Bolsonaro to have awkward first meeting at Americas summit

-'CANDID CONVERSATION' A senior Biden administration official said he expected a "candid conversation" between the two men.
-"We also have some disagreements with the president and the government of Brazil," he said.
+A senior Biden administration official said he expected a "candid conversation" between the two men.
+"We obviously also have some disagreements with the president and the government of Brazil," he said.
+U.S. national security adviser Jake Sullivan, speaking to reporters on the way to Los Angeles aboard Air Force One, said Biden will discuss climate and "open, transparent and democratic elections" in Brazil with Bolsonaro.

 He said Bolsonaro's inner circle appears to be looking past Biden, with an eye on elections later this year – and in 2024.
 "They think Bolsonaro will be re-elected, that the Democrats are going to lose the House and the Senate, and that Trump is coming back," Stuenkel said.